 Our Archival Holdings

-Review our holdings in the Guide to Archival Holdings.
+Review a complete listing of Denver's record groups in the Guide to Archival Holdings.
 See below to view samples of our holdings.

 The settlement of the West could not have been possible without means to bring water to the people.
 Several rivers flow out of the snow capped Rocky Mountains on their way to the Mississippi River and eventually the Gulf of Mexico.
 Harnessing that water for purposes of irrigation and public use as well as flood control has been the task of the Bureau of Reclamation.
 One such project is the Fryingpan-Arkansas near Pueblo, Colorado.
 The importance of these projects is noted by the presence of President John F. Kennedy at the dedication of the project.

-The National Archives at Denver holds nearly 12,000 cubic feet of records from the Bureau of Reclamation documenting such projects across the country.
+The National Archives at Denver holds over 14,000 cubic feet of records from the Bureau of Reclamation documenting such projects across the country.
 While our holdings are usually limited to the mountain west states, headquarters for the Bureau of Reclamation are located in Denver thus providing us with their project and administrative records from across the country.

 One of the primary motivations for the American people to move west was land; either the opportunity to purchase land or the opportunity to secure mining riches.
 Colorado was one such state that offered both acreage for agriculture and known deposits of gold, silver, and other valuable ores.
 The image is of a survey from 1866 showing the current county divisions, topography, and known ore deposits.